Goofy: Later appearances

-On Disney's Toontown Online, an interactive website for kids, Goofy previously ran his own neighborhood called Goofy Speedway until the close of Toontown.
+In the interactive website Toontown Online, Goofy previously ran his own neighborhood called Goofy Speedway until the close of Toontown.
 Goofy Speedway was a place where players could race cars and enter the Grand Prix.
 Tickets were exclusively spent on everything there, instead of the usual jellybean currency.
 The Grand Prix only came on "Grand Prix Monday" and "Silly Saturday".
 Goofy's Gag Shop was also found in almost every part of Toontown' except Cog HQs, Goofy Speedway, or Chip & Dale's Acorn Acres.
 At Goofy's Gag Shop, Toons could buy gags.

 Goofy also appears in the children's television series, Mickey Mouse Clubhouse, with his trademark attire and personality.
 Goofy appeared in The Lion King 1½.
 Goofy starred in a new theatrical cartoon short called How to Hook Up Your Home Theater, that premiered at the Ottawa International Animation Festival.
 The short received a positive review from animation historian Jerry Beck and then had a wide release on December 21, 2007, in front of National Treasure: Book of Secrets and has aired on several occasions on the Disney Channel.

 In 2011, Goofy appeared in a promotional webtoon advertising Disney Cruise Line.
 He is also a main character on Mickey and the Roadster Racers.
 He has also appeared in the third season of the 2017 DuckTales TV series; based on his Goof Troop incarnation.
 Guest starring in the episode, "Quack Pack", Goofy appears as the Duck family's wacky neighbor after Donald accidentally wished them into a '90s sitcom.
 Donald hires him to be the photographer for a family photo, but after the Ducks realize what Donald did, Goofy helps him understand that "normal" does not necessarily mean the same thing between families; using the relationship he has with his son Max as an example.

 In 2021, it was announced that Goofy would star in a new series of "How to..." shorts entitled How to Stay at Home in a reflection of the COVID-19 pandemic.
-Animator Eric Goldberg (the Genie from Aladdin) will serve as director of the shorts as well as supervising animator on one of them, while Mark Henn (Belle and Princess Jasmine) and Randy Haycock (Naveen in The Princess and the Frog) will serve as supervising animators for other shorts.
-Once again, Farmer will voice the Goof with Corey Burton narrating.
-Among the announced shorts include "How to Wear a Mask", "Learning to Cook", and "Binge Watching".
-The shorts were released on Disney+ on August 11, 2021.
+Animator Eric Goldberg (the Genie from Aladdin) served as director of the shorts as well as supervising animator on one of them, while Mark Henn (Belle and Jasmine) and Randy Haycock (Naveen in The Princess and the Frog) served as supervising animators for other shorts.
+Bill Farmer once again voiced the Goof, with Corey Burton narrating.
+The shorts "How to Wear a Mask", "Learning to Cook", and "Binge Watching" were released on Disney+ on August 11, 2021.